mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 One of the first design choices that emerged was to start with a common but incomplete template of a 2D platform game which they then adapted to their own designs in an increasingly sophisticated way.
 Instinctively I gravitated towards a technique that I would later find to be documented as the Use-Modify-Create model.

-### Missions (using Game Patterns and secret side-missions)

-Many open world games have a concept of a main mission and then optional side missions.
-The guiding challenge or main mission of this design was to create a playable game around a theme (environmental in my case) for a real or imagined audience.

 <!-- The main mission supported by a narrative device of Aliens coming to earth to judge our games.  -->

 Due to the challenging nature of coding a game from first principles, I have adopted a common approach of starting with a templated game to remix.
 This choice leads to a tension in design; given this templated starting point, how much freedom of choice do learners have over the game they create.
 A tension being, if you provide too much choice then you may struggle to support learners as they get stuck with a huge variety of diverse problems.